saghirb/Monty_Hall_Vectorised_Simulations_R/README.md

 **Standard Assumptions**

-  - The host must always open a door that was not picked by the contestant.
+  - *The host must always open a door that was not picked by the contestant.*
-  - The host must always open a door to reveal a goat and never the car.
+  - *The host must always open a door to reveal a goat and never the car.*
-  - The host must always offer the chance to switch between the originally chosen door and the remaining closed door.
+  - *The host must always offer the chance to switch between the originally chosen door and the remaining closed door.*

 **Source:** <https://en.Wikipedia.org/wiki/Monty_Hall_problem>

 ## Objective

-> Use simulations to estimate the probability of winning for both
+> Use a vectorised approach to simulating the probability of winning for
-> staying with the chosen door and switching door when offered.
+> both staying with the chosen door and switching door when offered.

 ## Simulations

-The following parameters will be be used to make these simulations reproducible and ensure that we are comparing like with like.
+We set the following parameters to make these simulations reproducible :

 ``` r
 set.seed(663948)